Green iguana: Distribution and habitat

 The native range of the green iguana extends from southern Mexico to central Brazil, Paraguay, and Bolivia and the Caribbean; specifically Grenada, Aruba, Curaçao, Bonaire, Trinidad and Tobago, St. Lucia, St. Vincent, Montserrat, Saba and Útila.
-They have been introduced to Grand Cayman, Puerto Rico, Hispaniola (in the Dominican Republic), Saint Martin (island), Guadeloupe, Martinique, Saint Vincent and the Grenadines, Singapore, Thailand, Taiwan, Texas, Florida, Hawaii, and the U.S. Virgin Islands.
-Furthermore, green iguanas colonised the island of Anguilla in 1995 after being washed ashore following a hurricane.
+They have been introduced to Grand Cayman, Puerto Rico, Hispaniola (in the Dominican Republic side), Saint Martin (island), Guadeloupe, Martinique, Saint Vincent and the Grenadines, Singapore, Thailand, Taiwan, Texas, Florida, Hawaii, and the U.S. Virgin Islands.
+Furthermore, green iguanas colonised the island of Anguilla in 1995 after being washed ashore following a hurricane, serving as direct proof of the mechanism of oceanic dispersal in allowing species to colonise areas where they previously did not occur.
 Though the species is not native to Martinique, a small wild colony of released or escaped green iguanas endures at historic Fort Saint Louis.

-Green iguana has been introduced from South America to Puerto Rico and is very common throughout the island, where it is colloquially known as gallina de palo ("bamboo chicken" or "chicken of the tree") and considered an invasive species; in the United States, feral populations also exist in South Florida (including the Florida Keys), Hawaii, the U.S. Virgin Islands and the Rio Grande Valley of Texas.
-Green iguanas have also successfully colonised the island of Anguilla, arriving on the island in 1995 after rafting across the Caribbean from Guadeloupe, where they were introduced.
+The green iguana has been introduced from South America to Puerto Rico and is very common throughout the island, where it is considered an invasive species; in the United States, feral populations also exist in South Florida (including the Florida Keys), Hawaii, the U.S. Virgin Islands and the Rio Grande Valley of Texas.

-The green iguana has become rare in parts of its native range of Central and South America due to hunting of wild iguanas for food, where iguanas have received the sobriquet gallino de palo ("bamboo chicken" or "chicken of the trees").
+The green iguana has become rare in parts of its native range of Central and South America due to hunting of wild iguanas for food, where iguanas have received the nickname gallino de palo ("bamboo chicken" or "chicken of the trees").
 Overhunting resulted in a partial closure of markets in Nicaragua in 1976, while the government of Panama had taken action by the late 1960s to protect iguanas.

 Green iguanas are diurnal, arboreal, and are often found near water.
 Agile climbers, Iguana iguana can fall up to 50 ft and land unhurt (iguanas use their hind leg claws to clasp leaves and branches to break a fall).
 During cold, wet weather, green iguanas prefer to stay on the ground for greater warmth.
 When swimming, iguanas remain submerged, letting their legs hang limply against their sides.
 They propel through the water with powerful tail strokes.

 While they may often be found in trees, these animals are well-known burrowers.
 The size of their burrow can range from 0.3 to 2.4 m deep, with a diameter of 10 to 20 cm.
 They have been observed burrowing in canals, levees, and dikes and along seawalls in southern Florida.
 If individuals do not dig their own, they may even use gopher tortoise burrows or usurp those of the Florida burrowing owl.